bagder/docs/curl-vs-wget.md

 - *SOCKS*: curl supports SOCKS4 and SOCKS5 for proxy access.
 With local or proxy based name resolving.

+- curl supports *HTTPS proxy*, that is HTTPS to the proxy. wget does not.

 - *Bidirectional*: curl offers upload and sending capabilities.
 Wget only offers plain HTTP POST support.